We are not offering custom growing at this time.

 Collecting seed for custom-grown plants with site-specific genetics for a US Forest Service restoration project:

 The simplest form of custom propagation we do is growing species already found in our regular stock, but in numbers and sizes specifically to match your project’s needs.

-Standard sizes available are 7 or 10 in³ cells, 4” pots, 1, 2, and 5 gallon cans, and 1 and 2 gallon tall pots.
+Standard sizes available are 5.5 cu. in. and 10 cu.in. plugs, and 1, 2, and 5 gallon pots.
 If you are looking for plants in a pot size that we don’t normally stock, we may ask you to purchase the containers up front.

 Some restoration projects require plants with site-specific genetics, a goal that we strongly support (see Why local genetics?).
 Once again, if we have the capability, we would be pleased to grow plants from your desired genetic stock.
 We would keep these plants clearly marked and separated from our general inventory.

 The customer usually provides us with the seeds or other propagation material from the desired site, but if needed we may include seed or cuttings collection in the contract.